Third body found on alleged killer's property

 (CNN)Authorities have found a third body on the property of Todd Kohlhepp, the South Carolina real estate agent accused of murder and kidnapping.

 The body, found Monday, was close to another body recovered the day before, Spartanburg County Coroner Rusty Clevenger told reporters.
-The official said he could not say whether those two bodies were male or female.
+Not much is known about the two bodies.
+Tests by the coroner's office are to begin Tuesday.

+"I can't state male or female, and ages," Clevenger said.
+"I can't state how long they've been deceased or how long they've been buried.
+There are a number of things I don't know at this moment, because I've got some more testing I've got to do."

-Last week, authorities found the body of 32-year-old Charles Carver on Kohlhepp's farm near Woodruff.
+Last week, authorities found the body of 32-year-old Charles Carver on Kohlhepp's farm near Woodruff, in northwest South Carolina.
 Carver was the boyfriend of Kala Brown, who was rescued from a metal shipping container on Kohlhepp's property.

 Kohlhepp was arrested last week after authorities found the chained Brown, who was screaming for help.
 Kohlhepp confessed to a series of killings, authorities said.

+"Tomorrow, it requires going back over to make sure we haven't missed anything."

-"We're not going to close the door on anything," said Spartanburg County Sheriff Chuck Wright.
+Earlier Monday, Spartanburg County Sheriff Chuck Wright had said of the case: "We're not going to close the door on anything."

 Here's a look at bizarre twists in this dizzying case: